pandawan91/JenkinsASP.NET/README.md

 Inside src-folder add a Dockerfile to build your asp.net container with jenkins and add a post-build step over ssh plugin to start docker daemon.

+Start script as user because with root access the jenkins homefolder setup will fail